DEBONDIUM/crispy/README.md

 - 🔍 Detect and label fragments from discrete simulation outputs
 - 📊 Compute fragment size distributions and statistics
-- 🧱 Support for 2D and 3D domains (structured or unstructured)
+- 🧱 Support for 2D and 3D domains (nodal position and connectivity)
 - 🧮 Works with numpy arrays, mesh files, or custom simulation outputs
 - 🧰 Minimal dependencies, easy to integrate into existing workflows